emericg/OpenSubtitlesDownload/README.md

 Website
 -------

-You can browse the project's website at <https://emeric.io/OpenSubtitlesDownload>
+You can browse the project website at <https://emeric.io/OpenSubtitlesDownload>
-You can browse the project's GitHub page at <https://github.com/emericg/OpenSubtitlesDownload>
+You can browse the project GitHub page at <https://github.com/emericg/OpenSubtitlesDownload>
 Learn much more about OpenSubtitlesDownload.py installation and configuration on its wiki at <https://github.com/emericg/OpenSubtitlesDownload/wiki>

 Screenshots!